Ghana Minute.

 Professor Nana Aba Appiah Amfo

-Vice-Chancellor of the University of Ghana advocating for inclusion of African languages in artificial intelligence systems.
+Vice-Chancellor of the University of Ghana advocating for African language inclusion in artificial intelligence systems.

 In coverage